Red Guitars – Good Technology 2023 Anniversary Vinyl Release Party

 Red Guitars announce a special gig at O’Riley’s, in Hull, on the 24th of June 2023 celebrating 40 years to the day since the release of their debut single and number one indie chart hit ‘Good Technology’.

-To mark the anniversary the band are releasing an extended remix of ‘Good Technology’, which will be available in a limited edition 12″ red vinyl, all signed by the band.
-A remix of ‘Fact’, the second single, is included along with the code for a digital download of both tracks.
+To mark the anniversary the band are releasing an extended remix of ‘Good Technology’, which will be available in a limited edition 12″ red vinyl.
+A remix of ‘Fact’, the second single, is included.

-Expect a party!
-As well as a full set of old favourites, the band will unveil some new songs from their forthcoming album set for release in 2024.
+At the gig, as well as a full set of old favourites, the band will unveil some new songs from their forthcoming album set for release in 2024.
 Terra Fin, who supported Red Guitars on last year’s reunion tour, will again open the show.
-Tickets are available from Skiddle, the Red Guitars website and Disc Discovery, Spring Bank, Hull, from March 17th.
+Tickets are available from Skiddle from March 17th.

 The Good Technology release party will be followed by a newly commissioned video and UK tour later in 2023.